TommiChi/abn-amro-code-challenge/README.md

 Every subsequent visit (after login) to the "/" and "/login" routes will redirect you back to the "/browse" route

+### Custom Components and Accessibility
+I have included a custom genre selector dropdown on the homepage to illustrate the kind of thing required to have a truly accessible custom component.
+In a real world scenrio I might opt for using a library like Shadcn that has been thoroughly vetted and battle tested over time, but in the interest of keeping external dependencies to a minimum, as well as showcasing a little what can be/needs to be done to in terms of custom components and accessibility, I decided to roll my own component.

 ### Testing
 The testing strategy is as follows:
 - Unit tests: components, services and stores